WahidX/Plasma-i3_DE/README.md

 We're gonna install a couple packages that are required or nice-to-haves on i3.
 This consists of:

     i3-gaps, obviously
-    feh to set up the background
-    dmenu (not required)
+    nitrogen
+    rofi(optional)
     morc_menu (not required)
-    i3-status for the status bar of i3 wmctrl to add to the i3 config (if you're not on an English installation of Plasma)
+    i3-status for the status bar of i3

 and their dependencies.

+Use this command to install all of this

-Here's how I installed everything: $ sudo pacman -S i3-gaps feh i3-dmenu-desktop morc_menu i3-status wmctrl
+`$ sudo pacman -S i3-gaps nitrogen i3-dmenu-desktop morc_menu i3-status`

 Configuration
 Create a new XSession